Adhamhany7/Datalink-Layer-Attacks-LAB/README.md

 4. Success when packets not destined for attacker are visible.
 ---

- 💡 Solution >> Enable Port Security  + Reserve MAC Address of Netowrk's PCs on the Switch Table
+ 💡 Solution >> Enable Port Security  + Reserve MAC Address of Netowrk's PCs on the Switch Table (CAM Table)
 ---